 ::: September thirty-first it could have been also.

 ::: …Yeah.
 They—they started, uh, celebrating—decided to Christ mass, the mass of Christ, to get the uh, Emperor Constantine, to get the Jews and the Romans together, into one religion.
 And then they had church-state, you know where the church would govern the state, or the state would govern the state type thing?
-And uh, he wanted the people to support him, so uh… The Romans celebrated the Saturnalia, the return of the sun.
+And uh, he wanted the people to support him, so uh… The Romans celebrated the Saturnalia,

 ::: The return of Saturn.